cherch173/cherch173/README.md

 I helped to soundtrack titles and trailers for several major video game franchises such as _Grand Theft Auto_, _Fallout_, the _EA Sports_ catalog (_FIFA_, _Madden_), _NBA 2k_, _Guitar Hero_ and more.

-I've developed and deployed several full stack web applications using a diverse array of tech stacks (my favorite being **React.js** at the moment), methodologies, languages and frameworks including those showcased here, as well as countless others.
+I've developed and deployed several full stack web applications using a diverse array of tech stacks, methodologies, languages and frameworks and I'm building and/or working on something new every day.
+In addition -- in 2023, I graduated from **General Assembly's** _Software Engineering 2.0 Immersive_ (which entailed 420 hours of real-world programming experience, work-based problems and application design).
+The bootcamp provided me with an incredible amount of technical knowledge and insight; allowing me to sharpen and refine my development skills.

 ![Image](https://media2.giphy.com/media/jnUIIl07N6KFpHl3DH/giphy.gif?cid=ecf05e47fxvd614005bf7cknw7m9o6cobjw1771uxaxdqmoi&ep=v1_gifs_search&rid=giphy.gif&ct=g)